zzstoatzz/pretty-mod/README.md

 # pretty-mod

 A module tree explorer for humans and LLMs.
+Built with Rust for blazing fast exploration.

 ```bash
 » uvx pretty-mod tree json